Cambridgeshire Flood and Water Supplementary Planning Document

 Cambridgeshire County Council, as Lead Local Flood Authority, endorsed the SPD in July 2016, but will not formally be adopting the SPD.
 East Cambridgeshire District Council adopted the SPD on 16 November 2016.
-Member(s) at Cambridge City Council will be asked to agree the responses to the consultation and proposed changes to the SPD in December 2016, with a recommendation that the SPD is adopted alongside their Local Plan.
-Member(s) at the other two local planning authorities are being asked to agree the adoption of the SPD in December 2016 and early 2017.
+Fenland District Council adopted the SPD on 15 December 2016.
+Huntingdonshire District Council adopted the SPD on 20 April 2017.
+Member(s) at Cambridge City Council agreed the responses to the consultation and proposed changes to the SPD in December 2016, with a recommendation that the SPD is adopted alongside their Local Plan.

 - Cambridgeshire Flood and Water SPD - adopted November 2016

 - Adoption and Maintenance of Sustainable Drainage Systems in South Cambridgeshire - agreed in November 2016 as Council Policy to be used as a material consideration when considering planning applications

 - Equality Impact Assessment

 If you have any further queries about the Cambridgeshire Flood and Water SPD, please contact the Planning Policy Team at firstname.lastname@example.org or call us on 01954 713183.